ember-codemods/ember-modules-codemod/README.md

 ember-modules-codemod
 ```

+#### Unknown Globals

+If the codemod finds a use of the `Ember` global it doesn't know how to
+translate, it will write a report to `MODULE_REPORT.md`.
+You can use this report
+as the basis for filing support issues or contributing to the RFC.

+#### Standalone

 This package includes an `ember-modules-codemod` binary that wraps `jscodeshift`
 and invokes it with the correct configuration when inside the root directory of
 an Ember app.